 2 tbsp arrowroot powder

-2-4 organic potatoes, diced (hubby likes his soups heavy on potatoes, and we get them free from the farm he works on).
+2-4 organic potatoes, diced (hubby likes his soups heavy on potatoes, and we get them free

 1 cup whatever vegetables you have on hand (broccoli, spinach, carrots, etc. We've also made this with just potatoes before)